varunmohanm/Create-VPC-with-Terraform/README.md

 ### Now we can create a VPC calling the modules which we just created under
 ```/var/terraform/modules/vpc/ ```

 ##### In the below example, we are provisioning three EC2 instances for webserver, db server and bastion server under this VPC.
-The respective security groups are also created with this.
+The respective security groups will be created in the below steps.

 ## main.tf